Acetylcholinesterase inhibitor: Organophosphates

-Inhibitors like TEPP modify the serine residue in the esteratic site of the cholinesterase.
+Organophosphates inhibitors like tetraethyl pyrophosphate (TEPP) and sarin modify the serine residue in the esteratic site of the cholinesterase.

 The phosphorylation mechanism by which cholinesterases are inhibited.
 The organophosphate binds first to the serine residue in the esteratic site of the cholinesterase and after transformation to a phosphate molecule, it binds the histidine residue.
 This results in occupation of the esteratic site and inhibition of the cleaving activity of the cholinesterase.

 This phosphorylation inhibits the binding of the acetyl group of the acetylcholine to the esteratic site of the cholinesterase.
 Because the acetyl group can't bind the cholinesterase, the acetylcholine can't be cleaved.
 Therefore, the acetylcholine will remain intact and will accumulate in the synapses.
 This results in continuous activation of acetylcholine receptors, which leads to the acute symptoms of TEPP poisoning.
 The phosphorylation of cholinesterase by TEPP (or any other organophosphate) is irreversible.
 This makes the inhibition of the cholinesterase permanent.